19 Things to Wear with Your Ankle Boots

 BLACK JEANS, A BLACK TURTLENECK AND A BLACK BLAZER

-Boots don't necessarily need to be the last accessory you add.
+Boots don’t necessarily need to be the last accessory you add.
 They can be the statement all on their own.
-Rock your leopard or snakeskin booties with all black.
-Or all brown.
-Or all white.
-(You get the idea.)
+Rock your leopard or snakeskin booties with all black to make them pop.
+Or choose your black booties for a chic, monochromatic look.

 WHITE JEANS AND A LIGHT SWEATER